 Barnes, in his commentary, says the following.

-‘These men were probably Mishael and Elizaphan, who buried their cousins, Nadab and Abihu, within a week of this Passover Leviticus 10:4-5.’
+‘These men were probably Mishael and Elizaphan, who buried their cousins, Nadab and Abihu, within a week of this Passover, Leviticus 10:4-5.’

-Notice also there is provisions for the foreigner, this was someone who had determined to settle with Israel and accept the religious ceremonies of the law of God.
+Notice also there is provisions for the foreigner, Numbers 9:14.
+This was someone who had determined to settle with Israel and accept the religious ceremonies of the law of God.
+These instructions to Israel concerning the foreigner reminded Israel that they weren’t to be a nation that excluded people from the law of God.

 Coffman, in his commentary, says the following.